Skip to main content

 The APOE gene provides the blueprint for a protein that is fundamental to neuronal maintenance and repair.
 It is the brain’s primary cholesterol transporter, ensuring that neurons have the raw materials needed to maintain their membranes and form new connections.
 The APOE4 variant is a less effective form of this protein, which can impair the brain’s ability to recover from injury and clear metabolic debris, including amyloid plaques associated with Alzheimer’s disease.

 Estradiol offers significant neuroprotective benefits, such as promoting synaptic plasticity and reducing inflammation.
 A critical aspect of personalized medicine is understanding how these benefits are filtered through your APOE genotype.
-Research indicates that the cognitive advantages of may be significantly reduced or absent in women who carry the APOE4 allele.
+Research indicates that the cognitive advantages of hormone therapy may be significantly reduced or absent in women who carry the APOE4 allele.

 For women without the APOE4 gene, estradiol appears to effectively support brain health and reduce cognitive decline.
 For APOE4 carriers, the story is more complex.
 The impaired repair mechanisms associated with APOE4 may limit estradiol’s ability to exert its protective effects.
 This suggests that for APOE4-positive individuals, a comprehensive wellness protocol must address other factors like inflammation, insulin sensitivity, and metabolic health with heightened diligence.